jeevanjoseph/oci-notes/Storage.md

  Group volumes together to perform backup and other tasks like cloning.
 Makes it easier to manage storage for a logical group - like an application - as a single unit.
 Example : backup the web tier and database of an application, even across conpartments with this feature.

 * Volumes can belong to multiple compartments.
+* They are AD local, and only Volumes in that AD can be added to a VolumeGroup in the same AD
 * Only volumes in the available status may be added to a group
 * A Volume can be part of only one Volume Group at a time
 * When deleting a volume thats a part of a VG, the volume has to be first removed from the VG before deletion